bottiger1/mscript/README.md

 - mscript_unload

-Unload all plugins loaded through mscript_load this map.
+Unload all plugins loaded through mscript_load this map. (includes the plugin automatically loaded with the same name as the map)

 - mscript_reload

-Reload all plugins loaded through mscript_load this map.
+Reload all plugins loaded through mscript_load this map. (includes the plugin automatically loaded with the same name as the map)

 ## TODO